bruel-gabrielsson/TopologyLayer/README.md

 ### Rips and Alpha Layers in 1 Dimension

 These Layers can be used in 1 dimension.
-However, make sure the input has shape $n\times 1$ and that `maxdim=0`.
+However, make sure the input has shape `n x 1` and that `maxdim=0`.
 Note that in this case, there is really no reason to use `RipsLayer` over `AlphaLayer`, since the diagrams should be identical.

 `RipsLayer` example
 ```python